 And might I say, they do a fantastic coffee ceremony – complete with roasting beans, wafting frankincense and wonderful end product.

-One of the highlights of our day with MCDP was meeting the parents of sponsored children who have created a parents’ cooperative to deliver sustainable livelihoods and not become dependent on the sponsorship program.
+One of the highlights of our day with MCDP was meeting the parents of sponsored children who have created a parents’ cooperative to deliver sustainable livelihoods and not become dependent on the sponsor a child program.
 With just a little seed money, MDCP set up a savings and credit scheme for parents of sponsored children and encouraged them to improve their own livelihoods so that they could afford to cover the support provided by the sponsorship program.

 A great turn-out of 235 parents signed up for the Tiret Cooperative.
 MCDP trained them to run a business, keep their books, manage their time – and they even provided training in ‘team spirit’ to ensure that the relationships of those involved stayed strong.